Official Launching of IAYSP #Liberia

 On September 21, Youth and Students for Peace Liberia officially launched in the auditorium of the Nathan E. Gibson Memorial Institute.
 In total, six hundred fifty people attended the ceremony.
 Among them were different student representatives, government officials, friends and supporters, and members of YSP Liberia.
 The launch commenced with a march that finished at the auditorium of Nathan E. Gibson Memorial Institute.
-The event started from 11:00am and ended by 6:00pm.
+The event started at 11:00 am and ended at 6:00 pm.
 The theme of the event was, “The Role of Youth and Students in Building a Culture of Sustainable Peace”.

 The welcoming remarks were given by the Service Program Director of YSP, Mr. Francis Jallah.
 He encouraged everyone to feel free and act accordingly as the program had been planned and organized in the spirit of peace.